 - Flu vaccine FAQs

-For additional resources and information, including a toolkit for school nurses, visit the Keep Flu out of School website at www.preventchildhoodinfluenza.org.
+For additional resources and information, visit the Keep Flu out of School website at www.preventchildhoodinfluenza.org.